Local family hit hard by coronavirus after funeral

 The church where the services were held, according to Williams, is undergoing sterilization.

-Williams and her family, who extend into Mingo County and parts of Kentucky, are being closely monitored by local health departments and their physicians.
+Williams and her family, who extend into Mingo County, West Virginia, and parts of Kentucky, are being closely monitored by local health departments and their physicians.
 Each quarantined at home, and several received medical treatment due to worsening conditions.

-The latest victim, a two-year-old female, was diagnosed Sunday night after being transported to a Huntington hospital with a high fever.
+The latest victim, a 2-year-old girl, was diagnosed Sunday night after being taken to a Huntington hospital with a high fever.

 “When does it stop?” asked Brewer.
 “When will we reach the point that no one else in our family gets that dreaded call?”